David Briley: Political career

 In 2015, Briley was elected Vice Mayor of Nashville.
 On March 6, 2018, Mayor Megan Barry resigned her position after pleading guilty to felony theft in a plea bargain regarding improper use of public funds for travel expenses and an affair with the head of her security, leaving the Vice Mayor to fill the position.
 Briley was sworn in as acting mayor of Metro Nashville.

 Within a week of his acceding to the office, Briley announced both his intent to run for the remaining year of Barry's term in the Nashville mayoral election, which was initially set for August 2, 2018 by the Davidson County Election Commission, but subsequently moved to May 2018 after a lawsuit filed by opponents was successful, and a plan to demolish the abandoned Herschel Greer Stadium, former home of the Nashville Sounds minor league baseball team.
 Greer Stadium was on the grounds of Civil War Fort Negley, and Briley announced a plan to leave the area as undeveloped, natural park space, in part out of respect to the many slaves and former slaves who worked on the construction of Fort Negley, several of whom died in the process and whose remains are buried on the grounds.
 Briley also continued the mayor's office's support of the Let's Move Nashville transit referendum, signing a "Declaration of Transportation Independence" on April 2.
 Briley's support seemingly meant little to the transit referendum, which was defeated by over a three-to-two majority on May 1, 2018, but apparently his support did little to dampen his personal popularity, as he was elected by an absolute majority to the balance of Berry's unexpired term in a special election only three weeks later over a dozen opponents, all of whom had expressed opposition to the transit initiative.

 Briley campaigned for re-election as Mayor of Metropolitan Nashville in the 2019 Nashville mayoral election.
 In the election's first round, John Cooper led Briley 35% to 25% as both advanced to a runoff election in the 10-candidate race, followed by Vanderbilt University professor Carol M. Swain and Tennessee House of Representatives member John Ray Clemmons.
 In the runoff, Briley was defeated by Cooper by approximately 70% to 30%.
 Cooper then succeeded Briley as Mayor of Nashville when he was sworn in on September 28, 2019.

+Judicial Service

+Briley was elected as the Division I Circuit Court Judge for Davidson County, Tennessee in August 2022.